 One of the most common procedures performed on a vehicle is an oil change.
-Whether you are a DIY’er who will perform this on your own, or someone who would prefer to have this done by a professional, choosing the correct oil is important.
+Whether you are a DIY’er who will perform this on your own or someone who would prefer to have this done by a professional, choosing the correct oil is essential.
 There are many and more choices when it comes to oil.
 This article will discuss the similarities and differences between 5w30 and 5w40.

 Table of Contents